Pmune/groupsurv/README.md

 # Grouped Survival data analysis

 `groupsurv` package provides functions for grouping and summarizing Survival data.
-It requires Survival data which include the observed survival time $t$, a censoring indicator $d$ ($d=1$ if event, $d=0$ if censored), and some relevant independent variables.
+It requires Survival data which include the observed survival time, a censoring indicator(`1` if event, `0` if censored), and some relevant independent variables.
 The current version supports only categorical independent variables.

 ## Installation.